-For the purposes of this assessment, circalittoral rock features within MCZs are considered to be analogous to the 'subtidal bedrock reef' and 'subtidal boulder and cobble reef' features within SACs.
-Fragile sponge and anthozoan communities on subtidal rocky habitats and pink sea fans do not have a clear SAC equivalent.
-However, advice from the Joint Nature Conservation Committee (JNCC) and Natural England (NE) with regard to fisheries impacts on MCZ habitat features (hereafter 'MCZ fisheries impact advice')3 suggests, with medium certainty, that unrestricted access to fragile sponge and anthozoan communities on subtidal rocky habitats by bottom towed gears will lead to the conservation objectives for MPAs not being met.
-Similarly, biotopes in which pink sea fans are present are illustrative of the fragile sponge and anthozoan communities on subtidal rocky habitats and therefore it is assumed that the impact of bottom towed fishing on pink sea fans will likely be similar to that of the fragile sponge and anthozoan communities on subtidal rocky habitats in which they are found.
+For the purposes of this assessment, circalittoral rock features within marine conservation zones (MCZs) are considered to be analogous to the 'subtidal bedrock reef' and 'subtidal boulder and cobble reef' features within SACs.
+Fragile sponge and anthozoan communities on subtidal rocky habitats and pink sea-fan do not have a clear SAC equivalent.
+However, advice from the Joint Nature Conservation Committee (JNCC) and Natural England with regard to fisheries impacts on MCZ habitat features (hereafter 'MCZ fisheries impact advice') suggests, with medium certainty, that unrestricted access to fragile sponge and anthozoan communities on subtidal rocky habitats by bottom towed gear will lead to the conservation objectives for MPAs not being met (JNCC and Natural England, 2011).
+Similarly, biotopes in which pink sea-fan are present are illustrative of the fragile sponge and anthozoan communities on subtidal rocky habitats and therefore it is assumed that the impact of bottom towed fishing on pink sea-fan will likely be similar to that of the fragile sponge and anthozoan communities on subtidal rocky habitats in which they are found.

-For the purposes of this assessment, pink sea fans and fragile sponge and anthozoan communities on subtidal rocky habitats are therefore considered alongside rock and reef features.
+For the purposes of this assessment, pink sea-fan and fragile sponge and anthozoan communities on subtidal rocky habitats are therefore considered alongside rock and reef features.

-Evidence describing impacts of bottom towed gears on rocky reef habitats is limited particularly with regard to differences between varying energy and light regimes used to differentiate MCZ features (e.g. high energy circalittoral rock vs low energy infralittoral rock).
+Evidence describing impacts of bottom towed gear on rocky reef habitats is limited particularly with regard to differences between varying energy and light regimes used to differentiate MCZ features (for example, high energy circalittoral rock vs low energy infralittoral rock).